TaskManagmentApp/TMA-backend/README.md

 5. Open a pull request.

 ## License
-Specify the project's license (e.g., MIT, Apache 2.0) and include a link to the LICENSE file.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Contact
-Provide contact details for reporting issues or requesting features, such as an email or GitHub issues link.
+For any issues or feature requests, please open an issue on GitHub or contact [anees.ali.xca@gmail.com].